PVC Pipes: Schedule 40 VS 80

 Color

-Schedule 40 ad 80 pipes are often colored with different colors to give them a distinct identity.
-Sch 40 plumbing pipes are naturally white, lacking coloring additives; on the other hand, Schedule 80 pipes are colored grey.
-Note that it’s not mandatory to follow that color pattern, and outliers to the norm also exist.
+Schedule 40 and 80 pipes are often colored with different colors to give them a distinct identity.
+Sch 40 plumbing pipes are naturally white, lacking coloring additives; however, Schedule 80 pipes are colored grey.
+Note that following that color pattern is not mandatory, and outliers to the norm also exist.

-While color is a reliable way to identify which type of pipe you’re dealing with; however, remain cautious and always go through printed labels on the side of the pipes.
+While color is a reliable way to identify which type of pipe you’re dealing with, remain cautious and always go through printed labels on the side of the pipes.

 Installation

-The installation process and parameters are the same for Schedule40/80 pipes that have been made from the same material.
-According to ASTM standards, outside diameters will be equal across schedules of pipes that have equal NPS.
+The installation process and parameters are identical for Schedule 40/80 pipes made from the same material.
+According to ASTM standards, outside diameters will be equal across lines with similar NPS schedules.
 This provision allows pipes of different scheduling to be joined together using the normal fitting method for that piping material.

 NPS and Outer, Inner Diameter